aktivkohle/cluster-sparse-vectors/README.md

 clustered_sample[['videoTitle','cluster_labels', 'link']]
 ```

-The ten clusters a numbered 0 to 9.
+The ten clusters are numbered 0 to 9.
-* Cluster 0 seems to be a 'data science' cluster but mainly general topics.
+* Cluster 0 seems to be a data science cluster but mainly around general topics.
-* Cluster 1 at the moment seems to be a mess of different topics.
+* Cluster 1 seems to be a mess of different topics.
 * Cluster 2 is mostly about cooking, possibly the more infotainment kind of videos.
 * Cluster 3 is about machine learning and very detailed technical topics.
 * Cluster 4 sounds like cooking family recipes and cakes.